 Static tables

-This section provides an introduction to static tables, and their types and schema.
+This section provides an introduction to static tables, including their types and schema.

 In addition to static tables, the YTsaurus system supports dynamic tables.
 For more information about the types and features of dynamic tables, see Dynamic tables.